evgenyneu/lolstats/docs/python_setup.md

 ### Windows

-Install Python from Microsoft Store, version closer to [.python-version](/.python-version).
+Install Python from Microsoft Store, version specified in [.python-version](/.python-version) (or close to it).

 ### MacOS/Linux